 In 2020, Ann formed Hull House Real Recovery, formally known as Hull House Recovery Residences, a 501(c)(3) not-for-profit, charity organization.
 Being a not-for-profit always made sense to Ann; HHRR is not about the money.
 “We developed HHRR to fill an unmet need: Accountability, Connection and Love after treatment for an eating disorder and/or addiction.”

-Started in 1889, Hull House provided free housing for immigrant families.
-Jane Addams and her team of women began a movement in this country to address poverty and inequity, especially amongst women and children.
+In choosing the name Hull House Real Recovery, Ann is continuing the work of Hull House Settlement Home, the first of its kind in the country.
+Starting in 1889 in Chicago, Hull House provided free housing for immigrant families.
+Jane Addams and her team of women began a movement to address poverty and inequity, especially amongst women and children.
 They fought for reform and social justice.
 They fought for women’s rights, healthcare reform, and equality for marginalized populations.

 From Hull House Recovery Residences to Hull House Real Recovery

 In 2020, Ann and her husband, Jim Kuster, found a lovely home in West Akron and purchased it with the intention of converting it into a recovery residence for women with eating disorders and addictions.
 Fast forward to the spring of 2022, and that is exactly what they did.
 From furnishing the house and developing the organization’s programs, to hiring a wonderful and talented staff, the house was just about ready to open its doors to interested residents.
 However, Ann quickly began to realize that this community needed to be reached and supported in a different and immediate way – and this is how Hull House Real Recovery began.